grzpab/ts-spymaster/README.md

 ## Context
 During testing, developers usually want to know that a particular function:
-* has been called a predefined number of times,
+* was called a predefined number of times,
-* has been called with predefined attributes,
+* was called with predefined attributes,
-* has returned predefined values.
+* returned predefined values.

-Most coders achieve that using _spies_, and it has been a standard practise for some time now.
+Most coders achieve that using _spies_, which has been a standard practice for some time now.
 What the TS community misses, in the opinion of the creator of this library, is:
 * a component that manages all the spies,
-* a straighforward way to exchange spies in tests,
+* a straightforward way to exchange spies in tests,
-* a simple way to reset all spies after a test have passed.
+* a simple way to reset all spies after a test has passed.

 This library provided this and much more.